eadewusic/Registration-Form/README.md

 # Sign Up Page
- Using Pure HTML, CSS and this CSS framework; Bootstrap, I built this Intro component with sign up form solution
+ Using Pure HTML, CSS and Media Queries for its responsiveness.
+I built this Intro component with sign up form solution

+ It is both Desktop and Mobile Responsive

  Check it out here ---> https://my-signup-page.netlify.app